Devrax/cooperacion/notes/notes.md

 So, P&D found strategies that could exploit "evolutionary" *players* like Detective, but their strategies _still could not exploit the evolution of the tournament_, because in the long run, fair & nice strategies still win.

-**"We have fewer friends -- period."**
+**"We have fewer friends; period."**

 Seriously, go read Robert Putnam's 2000 book, [Bowling Alone](http://bowlingalone.com/).
-Yeah it's a bit outdated by now, 17 years later, but its core findings and lessons are still true as ever -- probably even more so.
+Yeah it's a bit outdated by now, 17 years later, but its core findings and lessons are still true as ever; probably even more so.

 **"Non-zero-sum game" / "Win-Win"**

-This is kinda cheesy, but I still adore the 1989 book, [The Seven Habits of Highly Effective People](https://www.amazon.com/Habits-Highly-Effective-People-Powerful/dp/0743269519) -- especially Habit #4: Think Win-Win.
+This is kinda cheesy, but I still adore the 1989 book, [The Seven Habits of Highly Effective People](https://www.amazon.com/Habits-Highly-Effective-People-Powerful/dp/0743269519); especially Habit #4: Think Win-Win.

 Because, contrary to popular belief, coming up with Win-Win solutions is hard, takes lots of effort, and is emotionally painful.
 Heck, I'd go even further – I'd say our culture's default stance of Win-Lose "us versus them" is the easy path, the lazy path, the equivalent of activism junk food.

 Anyway.
-Exaggerations aside, I strongly believe "Win-Win" / "Non-Zero-Sum" is something we all urgently need -- in our personal lives, social lives, and _definitely_ political lives.
+Exaggerations aside, I strongly believe "Win-Win" / "Non-Zero-Sum" is something we all urgently need; in our personal lives, social lives, and _definitely_ political lives.

 **"Copykitten"**